purplesoft-io/xamarin-docs/docs/xamarin-forms/user-interface/index.md

 ## [BoxView](boxview.md)

-The `BoxView` is just a simple colored rectangle, but it can be used for decorative items, rudimentary graphics, and for obtaining interative touch input.
+The `BoxView` is just a simple colored rectangle, but it can be used for decorative items, rudimentary graphics, and for obtaining interactive touch input.

 ## [Button](button.md)